 Faculty Development Fellowship, University of California San Diego: Addressing the Healthcare Needs of the Underserved, 2006

 Family Medicine Residency of Valley Medical Center, University of Washington Residency Network, 1990-1993

 M.D., University of Washington School of Medicine, 1990

 B.S., Zoology, University of Idaho, 1983

 Dr. Harrison is active in several service-related activities at the College of Medicine, but also volunteers her time locally, nationally and internationally.
-At the local level, she serves on the Access to Care Committee and the Continuing Medical Education Committee for Capital Medical Society, and is on the Leon County Domestic Violence Fatality Review Team.
-At the national level, Dr. Harrison is president-elect and a board member for the American Medical Women's Association and also serves as the founding chair for the anti-trafficking committee, Physicians Against the Trafficking of Humans.
+At the local level, she has served on the Access to Care Committee and the Continuing Medical Education Committee for Capital Medical Society, and on the Leon County Domestic Violence Fatality Review Team.
+At the national level, Dr. Harrison is President of the American Medical Women's Association and was the chair for the anti-trafficking committee, Physicians Against the Trafficking of Humans, for several years.
 Through FSU College of Medicine, Dr. Harrison participates in medically-related service events, leads a mission trip to rural Nicaragua every summer and serves on both the admissions committee and the curriculum committee.
-She is an academic adviser for medical students, and serves as the faculty advisor for the medical student branch of AMWA and as co-advisor for the Chapman Chapter of the Gold Humanism Honor Society.
+She is an academic advisor for medical students, and serves as the faculty advisor for the medical student branch of AMWA and for the Chapman Chapter of the Gold Humanism Honor Society.
 Dr. Harrison is the physician editor-in-chief for HEAL, a student publication at FSU College of Medicine.
 She also reviews articles for several medical journals, serves on the Editorial Board for the Journal of Women's Health and Gynecology, and is the Editor-in-Chief for the Journal of the American Medical Women's Association.